 188 Consistent with §§280.251 and 280.252 of the federal rule, added upgrade requirements for previously deferred UST systems.
 Except as otherwise noted, the requirements are the same as in the federal rule.
 189 Added requirement that upgrade records must be maintained until the UST system is permanently closed or undergoes a change-in-service.
-The federal rule does not require records of upgrades to be maintained, except for repairs.
-The requirement is only applicable after effective date of rule.
-The requirement is consistent with new requirement for installations and the existing requirement for repairs.
+The federal rule does not require records of upgrades to be maintained, except for

-- (C) National Leak Prevention Association, Standard 631, Chapter C, "Internal Inspection of Steel Tanks for Retrofit of Cathodic Protection"; or - (D) American Society for Testing and Materials, Standard G158, "Standard Guide for Three Methods of Assessing Buried Steel Tanks." - (b) Spill and overfill prevention equipment.
-UST systems filled by transfers of more than twenty-five gallons at one time must meet the spill and overfill prevention requirements in WAC 173-360A-0310(7) and (8). - (c) Release detection equipment.
-Release detection equipment must meet the performance standards in Part 6 of this chapter. - (d) Compatibility.
+- (ii)(B) National Association of Corrosion Engineers International, Standard Practice 0169, "Control of External Corrosion on Underground or Submerged Metallic Piping Systems"; - (iii)(C) National Leak Prevention Association, Standard 631, Chapter C, "Internal Inspection of Steel Tanks for Retrofit of Cathodic Protection"; or - (iv)(D) American Society for Testing and Materials, Standard G158, "Standard Guide for Three Methods of Assessing Buried Steel Tanks." - (c)(b) Spill and overfill prevention equipment.
+UST systems filled by transfers of more than twenty-five gallons at one time must meet the spill and overfill prevention requirements in WAC 173-360A-0310(7) and (8). - (d)(c) Release detection equipment.
+Release detection equipment must meet the performance standards in Part 6 of this chapter. - (e)(d) Compatibility.
 UST systems must meet the compatibility requirements in WAC 173-360A-0350.